github-meetk/simple-nodemailer-email-service/README.md

 ## What it is used for?

-- It is used to simply write send email logic directly on your website.
+- It is used to simply write send email logic directly on your node.js file.

 ## Benefits